Varileaf Phacelia (Phacelia heterophylla)

 Major Creek Road, Columbia Gorge, WA.
 5/2017.

-This small flower stands out for its unusual salmon color and contrasting blue pollen.
-It grows in dry sandy soils west of the Continental Divide. (more…)
+This stalk of small flowers stands out for its unusual salmon color and contrasting blue pollen.
+It grows in dry sandy soils west of the Continental Divide.Ā (more…)

 Hooded Ladies Tresses (Spiranthes romanzoffiana)